linuxjuggler/clean-code-javascript/README.md

 let date = new Date();

-// It's hard to to tell from the function name what is added dateAdd(date, 1);
+// It's hard to tell from the function name what is added dateAdd(date, 1);
 ```